RQISL/portfolio-project-5-robert-quinlan/README.md

 ### Navbar
 *  This product features a convenient clickable toggle bar located at the top left corner.
-With a simple click, the toggle bar smoothly slides from left to right, providing easy access to various sections such as Home, About, Category Painting, Shop, Search, My Account (including register and login), and contact.
+With a simple click, the toggle bar smoothly slides from left to right, providing easy access to various sections such as Home, About, Category Painting, Shop, Search, My Account (including register and login), and Contact.
 Take a look at the accompanying screenshot for a visual representation of this user-friendly navigation system.

 * Head navbar